 Taken from HERE

 We’re weak and lacking muscle mass.
 Even with proper nutrition, without adequate stress, our muscles begin to shrivel in size, strength, and power.
 This happens once we hit approximately 25 to 30 years of age.
 The loss of muscle mass, strength, and power, is catastrophic for our physical function and health.
-(There’s a huge amount we can do to reverse this at any age with the appropriate type of training (accompanied with proper nutrition, of course).
+There’s a huge amount we can do to reverse this at any age with the appropriate type of training (accompanied with proper nutrition, of course).

 Pro tip: While a much more difficult feat of strength, the ability to perform one full hang pull up or chin up is a sign of great strength, and almost always, of good body composition.
 They are a litmus test, if you can do a pull up or chin up, you’re probably in great shape.
 Regardless of whether you can do one or not, I think building TOWARDS the ability to do one (or multiple) has nothing but benefits.
 Assisted pull ups or chin ups with elastic bands (demo in video), or the assisted pull up machines in gyms are great ways to work towards being able to do one with your body weight.